 These plants come in several shapes and sizes, so at least one is sure to fit your needs.
 As with any new addition to your garden, take the time to do your research before selecting the perfect yellow flowering bush for you.

 Consider all of your options!
 And make sure to ask questions about the care and maintenance of these plants before making your purchase.
-With a little effort, you can have a beautiful addition to your landscape that will last for years.
+Then, with a little effort, you can have a beautiful addition to your landscape that will last for years.
 Or decades!

 We would love to hear from you!